 Recognizing High-Quality Marijuana Seeds

-To identify top-quality marijuana seeds, there are different evaluation methods to consider.
+To identifying high quality marijuana seeds, there are different evaluation methods to consider.
 When looking at the seeds, pay attention to their color and patterns.
 Mature seeds are usually darker in shades like brown, black, or gray, while lighter or green seeds might be less mature or lower in quality.
 Unique patterns or markings on the seed’s surface can give clues about specific genetic traits.
 Also, seeds within a batch should have consistent sizes and shapes.
 Avoid excessively small or irregularly shaped seeds, as they may have lower viability.
 Make sure the seed shells are intact and undamaged, as this can affect germination and overall quality.

 In a tactile examination, feel the firmness and hardness of the seeds.
 High-quality seeds should be firm and resist pressure, while soft or easily crumbled seeds might not be viable.
 Run your fingers over the seed’s surface to check for a smooth and consistent texture, which is a sign of good quality.